Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema coverage is 100%, so baseline is 3.
-Description does not add semantic detail beyond schema for account_id or catalog_id, focusing instead on behavior.
+The description does not add additional semantic detail beyond the schema for the two parameters, but it is adequate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.